See how you could win a trip to the Olympic Games Paris 2024, courtesy of Visa.

 First up, here are three steps to figure out your savings goal.

 Most experts recommend spending 28% or less of your gross monthly income on housing expenses, which include your mortgage, taxes, association fees and insurance.
+A mortgage calculator can help.
 You should also determine your monthly budget – if you don’t have a budget, check out the 50/30/20 budget method to quickly create one – and then use a home affordability calculator to determine how much house you can afford.

 Now that you know how much you need to save for a down payment and other expenses to buy a home, here are some tips to help you reach your savings goal.